nexusdev/hack-recovery/README.md

-After we got all the interesting stuff, we can summ over each user and toke to get the total offered ammount
+After we got all the interesting stuff, we can sum over each user and toke to get the total offered amount.